Man turning on a hearing aid

 • A more comfortable fit

-One common feature that people consider with hearing aids are earmolds vs. domes.
-While earmolds are molded to the shape of your ear, domes are small silicone pieces that flex to fit different ear sizes and shapes but are not customized to your ears.
+One common feature that people consider with hearing aids is earmolds vs. domes.
+While earmolds are molded to the shape of your ear, domes are small silicone pieces that flex to fit different ear sizes and shapes, but are not customized to your ears.
 Domes are often vented, which allows more ambient sound to enter your ears, helping provide a more natural listening experience.

 Miracle-Ear rechargeable hearing aids